Borisfwyy/GSSBL/README.md

 # Siamese BiLSTM with Glyphic Character Embeddings for Bone-level Sentence Association Prediction (SGBSAP)

 This repository implements a **Siamese BiLSTM with Glyphic Character Embeddings for Bone-level Sentence Association Prediction (SGBSAP)** that employing **glyphic** (shape) character embeddings of oracle bone inscriptions (OBIs) to address the **Fragment Association Prediction Problem**.
-This model provides a new AI-based approach for **oracle bone rejoininh**.
+This model provides a new AI-based approach for **oracle bone rejoining**.
 It was proposed in the paper *"A Multi-Modal Dataset and a Glyph-Based Method for Bone-Level Association Prediction in Oracle Bone Inscriptions"*.

 ---